+TABLE-EXISTS-P -- Tests for the existence of a database table.

+Function TABLE-EXISTS-P

-TABLE-EXISTS-P - Tests for the existence of a database table.
-Function table-exists-p name &key owner database => result name The name of the table as a string, symbol or SQL expression.owner A string, NIL or :all.database A database object which defaults to default-database.
+table-exists-p name &key owner database => result

+name The name of the table as a string, symbol or SQL expression.
-result

-Tests for the existence of an SQL table called name in database which defaults to default-database. owner is NIL by default which means that only tables owned by users are examined.
+Tests for the existence of an SQL table called name in database which defaults to \default-database\. owner is NIL by default which means that only tables owned by users are examined.
 If owner is a string denoting a user name, only tables owned by owner are examined.
 If owner is :all then all tables are examined.